Derby County F.C. Women: 2017/18

-The move to Moor Farm for 1st Team training was only the beginning of what became the Ewe Rams fifth and most important partnership when Derby County FC agreed to greater synergy and formed the #OneClub approach offering financial, operational and admin support to the Ladies arm of the team.
+The move to Moor Farm for first-team training was only the beginning of what became the Ewe Rams fifth and most important partnership - when Derby County FC agreed to greater synergy and formed the #OneClub approach offering financial, operational and admin support to the Ladies arm of the team.

 During the 2017–18 season, the opportunity to apply for a place in a new look FA Women's Football League structure was opened and Derby County Ladies with the support of Derby County put in a strong application to become a semi-professional FA Women's Championship side.
 Despite a strong bid the application was turned down with the club remaining in the FA National League structure.

-Despite the rejection, the FA named the Ewe Rams as the Club of the Year for the second time in three seasons thus becoming the only two-time winners of the title.
+Despite the rejection, the FA named the Ewe Rams as the Club of the Year for the second time in three seasons, thus becoming the only two-time winners of the title.
 That along with being named both the Derby City Council Club of the Year and the Derby Telegraph Sports Club of the Year saw the club finish a successful season off the pitch.

-On the pitch, the club finished a mediocre 7th in the FA Women's Premier Northern Division, a poor season by the Ewe Rams standard with the club also dumped out of both Cup competitions by lower league opposition.
-Manager John Bennett announced towards the end of the season that he would step down from the Manager's position at the end of the campaign, ending his long association with the club.
+On the pitch, the club finished seventh in the FA Women's Premier Northern Division, a poor season by the Ewe Rams standard with the club also dumped out of both cup competitions by lower-league opposition.
+Manager John Bennett announced towards the end of the season that he would step down from the manager's position at the end of the campaign, ending his long association with the club.

-Having been the club's Director of Football for the past two seasons, Sam Griffiths relinquished that role to become the club's new Manager for the start of the 2018–19 season.
-Along with the decision to step into the Manager's hot-seat, Griffiths also retired from playing having not played since the 2016–17 season due to injury, thus concentrating on her new position.
+Having been the club's Director of Football for the past two seasons, Sam Griffiths relinquished the role to become the new manager for the start of the 2018–19 season.
+Along with the decision to step into the manager's hot-seat, Griffiths also retired from playing having not played since the 2016–17 season due to injury, thus concentrating on her new position.